 Kham then and now.
-A photoblog showing how eastern Tibet looked in the 1920s and how the same places and people look now.
+How Southwest China looked in the 1920s and when revisited from 1991-2025 by Michael Woodhead of Sydney, Australia.
 Based on the explorations of botanist Joseph Rock.

 2 comments: